henryheyhey92/FlatRespository/readme.md

 2. When the user first load in the application, they will see the about main page.
 There is a guide for user to click on each chart to view different set of charts

-3. The nav-bar contents link to the homepage and developer github page
+3. The nav-bar contains link to the homepage and developer github page

 4. when user click the chart button in the about main page, a swap in animation would occur and change to the respective chart that the user have selected.